Svenska – English

 A noble marriage

-During his time as an ensign, Gabriel set his eyes on the young noblewoman Maria Margareta Fahnehielm (1651 – 5/5 1691), who was of old Swedish nobility.
-She was the daughter of a deceased war hero from Näs in Torpa parish, Peder Jönsson Kempe (1596 – 10/8 1655), who had achieved nobility for his efforts in the Thirty Years’ War, where he had served as a musketeer and captain of Östgöta Infanteriregemente.
+During his time as an ensign, Gabriel set his eyes on the young noblewoman Maria Margareta Fahnehielm (1651 – 5/5 1691) from Näs manor in Torpa parish, who was of old Swedish nobility.
+Her deceased father had been a war hero, Peder Jönsson Kempe (1596 – 10/8 1655), who had achieved nobility for his efforts in the Thirty Years’ War, where he had served as a musketeer and captain of Östgöta Infanteriregemente.
 The story goes that during the battle of Leipzig in 1642 he was pierced by no less than 25 halberds but still managed to rescue the Swedish banner by hiding it under his cape – saving his own life in the bargain.
-He was granted nobility by Queen Kristina under the name Peder Fahnehielm (“banner helmet”), in commemoration of the event.
+Queen Kristina granted him nobility under the name Peder Fahnehielm (“banner helmet”) in commemoration of the event and donated beautiful Näs Manor in Torpa parish for him and his descendants.

 She did accept him, but unfortunately a commoner could not marry a noblewoman without a royal license.
 This was partly for reasons of snobbery, but mostly because nobility carried with it not only responsibilities, but also certain economic and political privileges which were not to be handed over to any odd soldier.
 He must therefore compose a letter to the royal office in which he applied for permission to marry the noble Miss Fahnehielm.
 After that, it was only a question of waiting in suspense.

-Gabriel’s new-won privileges not only allowed him to settle on a manor (säteri), but even required him to do so, according to certain regulations put in place in order to make sure that people lived according to their rank.
-Normally, an officer must live within the area of his company, but in another letter from 1671 Gabriel wrote to the state council to regret the fact that it was not in his power to comply with this rule, seeing as he did not in fact own an estate (presumably he was permanently on the move with his company anyway).
+Gabriel’s new-won privileges not only allowed him to settle on a manor, but even required him to do so, according to certain regulations put in place in order to make sure that people lived according to their rank.
+Normally, an officer must live within the area of his company, but in another letter from 1671 Gabriel wrote to the state council to regret the fact that it was not in his power to comply with this rule, seeing as he did not in fact own an estate.
 He therefore requested the use of the property Varabökeicon-map-marker in Göteryd parish outside Älmhult, very close to the Scanian border.
 As late as the 19th century this was still an estate for military personnel, but it is unclear exactly what status it would have had at the time.
-Presumably the request was not granted, because when they married the couple chose to settle on Södra Linnekulla manoricon-map-marker in Torpa parish in Östergötland, an estate which his wife had inherited from her father.
+Apparently the request was not granted, but then his mother-in-law stepped up and helped them, because after all she had just upgraded the (Södra) Linnekulla manoricon-map-marker to manorhouse status, so Gabriel and Maria could have that.
+Presumably she made sure that she would be allowed to stay on for the rest of her life.

 Gabriel was still responsible for a company in Växjö in Småland, more than 200 km from his place of residence.
-It was a long way to travel, so in the long run he would tire of this arrangement, and in a letter dated 6th November 1672 he requested to be transferred to a post as lieutenant in the locally-based Östgöta infantry.
+It was a long way to travel, so he soon tired of this arrangement, and in a letter dated 6th November 1672 he requested to be transferred to a post as lieutenant in the locally-based Östgöta infantry.
 Far from acceding to this request, the officers in charge told him to patiently await promotion within his own regiment just like everybody else.

 Suddenly everybody was talking of a shocking affair – a duel between two men of honour.
 The event was to give young Gabriel Piedeståhl nation-wide fame, but it would also demonstrate his honest nature.
 In fact, reading this story made me start to reconsider his personality in a much more positive light.
 I now think he deserves considerably more respect than he usually gets.
 He is normally described as a hard and ruthless person, but it seems to me that he was probably also a thoroughly moral individual, at least when it came to questions of honour, and to the extent that he could control his roguish temper.
 It was just that his strong personality – including his morals – made him very sure of himself and caused him to be a law unto himself.
 Having read the surviving documents, I think he acted with a conviction of doing the right thing all his life, although people around him might not always have agreed.
 He cared very much about his wife and daughters, and disagreements in the family circle made him thoroughly dejected.